Harry-Edge/Network-Scanner-and-ARP-Spoofer/README.md

 Scans current network and allows the user to commit an ARP spoof off the results

 ## General info
-Terminal program that can perform multiple scans to detect devices connected to the network.
+A terminal program that can perform multiple scans to detect devices connected to the network.
 The scan result will display the name, IP, and MAC address of each device.

-After the scan the user can then perform an ARP spoof on the target to become the Man-in-the-Middle.
+After the scan, the user can then perform an ARP spoof on the target to become the Man-in-the-Middle.

 Recommended to use Sudo when running on MAC or running as admin on Windows to avoid issues.